MYOGESWARI/restweb/README.md

     <section>
         <h2>Our Story</h2>
         <div class="content">
-            <p>Welcome to Rio Foods, where we bring together a love for fresh, delicious meals and a passion for hospitality.
+            <p>Welcome to The Great Indian Kitchen, where we bring together a love for fresh, delicious meals and a passion for hospitality.
 Established with the goal of creating memorable dining experiences, Java Foods is your go-to destination for a delightful culinary journey.</p>
             <p>Our team is committed to using the finest ingredients to prepare dishes that reflect authenticity and innovation.
 Whether you're here for a hearty meal, a light snack, or a sweet treat, our menu is designed to cater to every craving.</p>
             <p>We take pride in our warm and inviting atmosphere, perfect for family gatherings, friendly get-togethers, or a quiet meal on your own.
 At Java Foods, we believe food is more than just sustenance—it's an experience, and we are thrilled to share it with you.</p>
         </div>
     </section>
     <footer>
-        <p>&copy; Rio Foods.
+        <p>&copy; The Great Indian Kitchen.
 All Rights Reserved.</p>
-        <p> designed and developed by: RAHUL RIO S</p>
+        <p> designed and developed by: THARRUN D</p>
     </footer>
 </body>
 </html>